sharesynth/p5-context-menu-text-to-speech/README.md

 Highlight text on the page, right click and select "Speak" to hear it read back to you (Currently only works in chrome).

 Known issues right now are:
-- Firefox generates ReferenceError: SpeechSynthesisUtterance is not defined
 - Context menu doesn't have all the options of the real context menu